Non-POU domain-containing octamer-binding protein: Structure

-As with other proteins of the DBHS family, NONO protein functions rarely functions alone and primarily forms homo- and heterodimers with other DBHS proteins to perform its various functions.
-It is theorised that these dimers may have different functions that are specific to the type of cell that they are found in.
+As with other proteins of the DBHS family, NonO protein functions rarely functions alone and primarily forms homo- and heterodimers with other DBHS proteins to perform its various functions.
+It is theorized that these dimers may have different functions that are specific to the type of cell that they are found in.

-It is speculated that it is the phosphorylation state on NONO that acts to direct the proteins many disparate functions within the nucleus.
+It is speculated that the phosphorylation state of NonO acts to direct the protein's many disparate functions within the nucleus.

 Tissue specificity

-NONO is found in the nucleus of most mammalian cells and is primarily distributed within the nucleoplasm, it can also be found concentrated within sub-nuclear domains known as paraspeckles.
+NonO is found in the nucleus of most mammalian cells and is primarily distributed within the nucleoplasm, it can also be found concentrated within sub-nuclear domains known as paraspeckles.

-NONO has also been observed within the brain, localised in the cytoplasm of hippocampal neurons that are associated with RNA transport granules.
+NonO has also been observed within the brain, localized in the cytoplasm of hippocampal neurons that are associated with RNA transport granules.
 It is also highly expressed within heart tissue.

 Discovery

-NONO protein was first discovered in 1993 by researchers at Cold Springs Harbor Laboratory.
+NonO was first discovered in 1993 by researchers at Cold Springs Harbor Laboratory.
 Due to the protein being originally identified as a RNA-binding protein it was named p54nrb for Nuclear RNA-binding protein, 54 kDa.